adamoah/Voice-Control-Tux-Racer/README.md

 # Voice-Control-Tux-Racer

-This project includes a simple script to use voice control keywords to initiate keyboard inputs.
-This was initially designed for the Tux Racer game but can be used for other purposes
+This project includes a simple script that uses voice control keywords to initiate keyboard inputs.
+This was initially designed for the Tux Racer game but can be used for other purposes.

+Download python [here](https://www.python.org/downloads/) and Visual Studio Code [here](https://code.visualstudio.com/)

-Download the necessary libraries using
+Download the necessary libraries through the terminal with
 ```
 pip install -r requirements.txt
 ```
-you can run the script using
+you can run the script through the terminal with
 ```
 python .\for_fun.py
 ```
+or through Visual Studio Code